adrianfriday/scc243-labs/week1/git_repo_setup.md

 * Read about [the basics of version control](https://about.gitlab.com/topics/version-control/)

-Essentially, the idea is that you 'check out' (normally) the latest version of a project.
-Work on the content (mainly **markdown** text files ending in '`.md`' in this case).  **Commit** your changes (with a helpful message explaining what you've done is a key thing).
+Essentially, the idea is that you 'check out' (normally) the latest version of a project from the server to your local machine.
+Work on the content (mainly **markdown** text files ending in '`.md`' in this case).  **Add the new files** and **Commit** your changes (with a helpful message explaining what you've done is a key thing).
 Then **push** a copy of your repo to the server with '`git push`'.

 The great thing is, there's a backed up version of not just your work, but each important step leading up to where you are now.  *This will be important for the overall assessment of your work.*

 It'll take a while to 'get comfy' with how this works in practice.
+Although I think this is important general learning (to use git from the terminal).
+You might find it easier to use [the built in git client in vscode](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).

 Repos can generally be public or private.
 You can invite collaborators to either.  **We'd ask that all your coursework remains private to avoid unwanted code sharing.**

 **Create a repo** and **clone it** to your file system.
-[Download my template](https://scc-source.lancs.ac.uk/friday/scc243-labs/-/archive/main/scc243-labs-main.zip) (ZIP), expand it, and copy the files and weekly subfolders into your folder.  *You should have a structure where there is a folder for each week's lab that's committed and pushed to your scc-source account by the end of this lab.*
+[Download my template](https://scc-source.lancs.ac.uk/friday/scc243-labs/-/archive/main/scc243-labs-main.zip) (ZIP), expand it, and copy the files and weekly subfolders into your folder you've 'cloned' from the server.  *You should have a structure where there is a folder for each week's lab that's committed and pushed to your scc-source account by the end of this lab.*

 > i.e. Your repo in this case **should be private**.